 Depending on the area you are looking to move to, you may need to set yourself apart from other applicants in highly competitive markets.
 You can opt to take on a longer lease term if you’re in a competitive marketplace, which can be a swaying factor for a landlord.
 This can also be helpful in cases where the lease would end during a month that has low move in rates like November or December.

 7. Tour Buildings with Less Amenities and Less Units

-More times than not, the larger the complex with the more amenity options will cost more than a smaller building with few amenities.
+More times than not, the larger the complex with more amenity options will cost more than a smaller building with fewer amenities.
 This can be a great way to still get a unit you like, but save on costs on the actual complex.